Dym077/Sea-dominion/README.md

 - [Am I responsive](https://ui.dev/amiresponsive?url=https://sea-dominion-cb02afeb3150.herokuapp.com/)
 *These two sites are used to check if a web based app is responsive on all devices, ranging from mobile phones to desktop computers.
 All virtual representations of these devices work properly with this app.

+### Browser testing
+- The game has ben tested with Google Chrome, Microsoft Edge and Mozilla Firefox.
+The game runs properly in all three browsers.

 ## Technologies Used
 - Python3